 Several area hotels offer airport shuttle service: Airport Honolulu Hotel • Best Western The Plaza Hotel • Pacific Marina Inn.

-Use the free courtesy phone at airport baggage claim to call the hotel for a pick up once you arrive.
-Shuttles depart from the center island on the arrivals level.
+Use the free courtesy phone at airport baggage claim to call the hotel for a pick-up once you arrive.
+Shuttles depart from the centre island on the arrivals level.

 See also Airport Hotels above.